cloudify-cosmo/claw/docs/deploy_and_undeploy.rst

 .. warning::
     Internally, ``claw undeploy`` will pass ``--ignore-live-nodes`` to the underlying ``cfy deployments delete`` command to save you some typing.
-You should be aware of this when using this command
+You should be aware of this when using this command.